Apply

 College of Education, Nursing and Health Professions

-The Doctor of Education in Educational Leadership program reflects the latest thinking and research on higher education leadership, organizational dynamics, and institutional change.
+The Doctor of Education in Educational Leadership for Social Justice program reflects the latest thinking and research on higher education leadership, organizational dynamics, and institutional change through the lens of diversity, equity, inclusion, justice and belonging (DEIJB) values.
 It offers advanced training to mid-career adult leaders interested in shaping their postsecondary education work environments into dynamic learning communities.

-Students who successfully complete this program are awarded a Doctor of Education (EdD) with a specialization in leadership in higher education.
+Students who successfully complete this program are awarded a Doctor of Education (EdD) with a specialization in leadership for social justice.

 The EdD program is designed for working adults.
-Students typically enroll in two remote synchronous evening courses each academic session (summer, fall, spring).
+Students typically enroll in two remote synchronous evening courses each fall and spring, and dissertation work in the summer.

 Quick Facts